Extra 20 important long questions and answers from the chapter "Election and Representation" for Class 11 Political Science.

 Reasons for Delimitation:

-– avoids overpopulation in some constituencies.
+Ensures equal representation – avoids overpopulation in some constituencies.

-Prevents political bias
+Prevents political bias in constituency division.

-Adjusts seats for SC/ST representation
+Adjusts seats for SC/ST representation.

 The Delimitation Commission, set up under the Delimitation Act, 2002, is responsible for this process.